Linda8-lang/Linda8-lang/README.md

 💡 Developed a dashboard solution that helps doctors to spot autism/epilepsy pattern in children, leading to faster diagnosis.

-🐳 Build a RAG AI Assistant to help students get answers for their Business Studies question, the system had an accuracy of 95%.
+🐳 Build a RAG AI Assistant to help students get answers for their Business Studies question, the system had an accuracy of about 95%.

 I love collaborating with diverse teams, learning cutting-edge technologies, and documenting my learning journey.